Dr. H. Richard Alexander

 Chief of Surgical Oncology at Rutgers Cancer Institute

-Dr. H. Richard Alexander is one of the top specialists for peritoneal mesothelioma.
-He leads the Rutgers Cancer Institute HIPEC surgery program for peritoneal surface malignancies.
+Dr. H. Richard Alexander is one of the top specialist doctors for mesothelioma.
+He leads the Rutgers Cancer Institute HIPEC surgery program for peritoneal mesothelioma.

 Peritoneal Mesothelioma